Eimis/medeina/README.md

 * Important notes:

+   * Issues can be created / modified via Django admin (http://localhost:8000/admin/) and the main app interface (marking issues as 'solved', checking statistics, etc.) can be done via `http://localhost:8000/#/`
    * The backend is implemented as a RESTful API with `django-rest-framework`, permissions, serializers, proper error messages and etc.
+   * The backend uses stateful approach, so during state transition some custom code can be executed as well (f. ex. an email or notification can be sent, see `states.py`)
    * Most of the functionality has docstrings and comments, so the code should be self-explanatory
    * The frontend runs as a separate Angular JS (`1.5.0`) single-page-application